Take your Advocacy Skills to the next level with just 12 One Day Courses.

 COURSE TITLE: 1000 – Behavioral Issues and Management

-This is the tenth of 12 courses in a National Special Education Advocacy Training NSEAT™ program.
-It may stand-alone or be combined with the full 12-course program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
+This is the tenth of 12 classes in a National Special Education Advocacy Training NSEAT™ program.
+It may stand-alone or be combined with the full 12-class program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
 This course was developed as a collegiate level course and is offered for continuing education credits at this location.

 This course provides a broad introduction to understanding student behavioral issues and appropriate research based behavioral interventions.
 An introduction to unique behavior vocabulary and definitions is provided with an overview of national trends.
 Functions of Behaviors, Factors Affecting Behavior and Behavioral Areas of Need, Services & Specially Designed Instruction are reviewed.
 Essential components of a behavioral assessment and the difference between a Functional Analysis and a Functional Behavior Assessment (FBA) are discussed.
 Positive Behavior Support Plan (PBS), Behavioral Improvement Plan (BIP) and Crisis Intervention Plans are outlined.
 The benefits and appropriate use of Intensive Behavior Interventions (IBI) are reviewed.
 Home based programming, and the criteria for needs are outlined.
 Eight research based behavioral programs using Applied Behavior Analysis and their essential components are reviewed.
 The manifestation determination process and necessary advocacy skills are outlined.